mmistakes/minimal-mistakes/_posts/2023-01-30-kafka-client-internals.md

 excerpt: ""
 ---

-_This article is part of the **In the Land of Streams** journey and is brought to you by [Giannis Polyzos](https://github.com/polyzos).
-Giannis is a proud alumnus of Rock the JVM, working as Solutions Architect, providing Cloud-native Event Streaming Solutions with a focus on Apache Kafka and Apache Flink.
+_This article is brought to you by [Giannis Polyzos](https://github.com/polyzos).
+Giannis is a proud alumnus of Rock the JVM, working as a Solutions Architect with a focus on Event Streaming and Computing Systems.

-_Enter Giannis:_
+**_Enter Giannis:_**

 Apache Kafka is a well-known event streaming platform.
 This article requires some basic familiarity with Kafka — creating producers and consumers — and will focus on providing a better understanding of how Kafka works under the hood to better design and tune your applications.